adgerrits/CloudEvents-NL-profiel/Context Attributes.md

 **CloudEvents-NL**

-- Er moet daadwerkelijk een ID ingevuld moet worden.
-Geen workarounds zoals “onbekend”.
-- Doel van het ID is dat dit daadwerkelijk een event bij de bron identificeert.
-(Zo zou het ID wellicht gebruikt kunnen worden om bij de bron informatie over het event op te vragen).
-- Het wordt aanbevolen om ook ‘surrogaat events’ (CRUD of CRUD + eventtype) te persisteren en daarbij van een ID te voorzien.
-- Indien er geen ID voorhanden is dat het event duurzaam kan identificeren (duurzaam = er kan later nog bij de bron aan gerefereerd worden) dan mag een random ID gebruikt worden.
-De beperkingen van dit ID (oa. dat het geen zin heeft om er met de bron over te communiceren) moeten duidelijk in de domeinstandaard/documentatie vermeld worden.
+- An ID must actually be entered.
+No workarounds like “unknown”.
+- The purpose of the ID is that it actually identifies an event at the source.
+  (For example, the ID could possibly be used to request information about the event from the source).
+- It is recommended to also persist 'surrogate events' (CRUD or CRUD + event type) and provide them with an ID.
+- If no ID is available that can sustainably identify the event (durable = it can be referenced at the source later), then random ID may be used.
+The limitations of this ID (eg that it makes no sense to communicate with the source about it) must be clearly stated in the domain standard/documentation.

 #### source